EnterpriseDB/repmgr/README.md

 use in a simple master/standby replication cluster, this information is required to effectively manage cascading replication (see below).

+* * *

+> *TIP*: depending on your environment and workload, it may take some time for
+> the standby's node record to propagate from the master to the standby.
+Some
+> actions (such as starting `repmgrd`) require that the standby's node record
+> is present and up-to-date to function correctly - by providing the option
+> `--wait-sync` to the `repmgr standby register` command, `repmgr` will wait
+> until the record is synchronised before exiting.
+An optional timeout (in
+> seconds) can be added to this option (e.g. `--wait-sync=60`).

+* * *

 ### Using Barman to clone a standby

 `repmgr standby clone` also supports Barman, the Backup and